irnb/board/Readme.md

 | Harvard Blockchain | `blockchain`, `mentorship`, `incubator` | Harvard Blockchain  | [Link](https://www.harvardblockchain.xyz/) |
 | Every Programer Should Know | `programming` | best practice, talks, ...| [Link](https://github.com/mtdvio/every-programmer-should-know) |

+> Due to security reasons, GitHub prevents opening links in a new tab.
+However, you can use `Ctrl + Click` to open the links in a new tab.

 </details>